Spinal Cord Injury

 A spinal cord injury of any severity can greatly impact a person’s life.
 The spinal cord is a complex bundle of nerve fibers that resides within the protected space inside the spinal column.
 The spinal cord plays a critical role in the body’s ability to function, as every nerve in the body can be traced back to it.

 Defined as any damage to the spinal cord or the nerves at the end of the spinal canal, a spinal cord injury can cause permanent damage to the body and its ability to carry out necessary tasks.
-Injury to the spinal cord can result from direct trauma to the nerves themselves, or indirect trauma to the surrounding bones, soft tissue, and vessels.
+Injury to the spinal cord can result from direct trauma to the nerves themselves, or indirect trauma to the surrounding bones, soft tissue, and vessels, and lead to a host of symptoms.
 Spinal cord injuries can be caused by:

 - Slips or falls